 Have a Yamaha dealer change the brake fluid at the intervals specified in the periodic maintenance and lubrication chart.
-In addition, have the brake hose replaced every four years and whenever it is damaged or leaking.
+In addition, have the oil seals of the brake master cylinder and caliper as well as the brake hose replaced at the intervals listed below or whenever they are damaged or leaking.